 The Housing Families First Collaborative, initiated by Sacramento Steps Forward in 2023, unites community efforts under a shared vision supported by the Sacramento Continuum of Care (CoC).

-This initiative prioritizes systemic change, improved access to services and housing, and the promotion of racial equity through data-informed strategies.
+This initiative prioritizes systemic change, improved access to services and housing, and the promotion of data-informed strategies.
 It integrates methodologies from Built for Zero—a national movement proving that ending homelessness is possible one population at a time through data-driven approaches.

 A significant near-term focus for the Collaborative is the re-granting of $4.5 million from the Bezos Day 1 Family Fund to local organizations.
 Our strategic plan directs that these funds be fully invested in community programs that aid families by November 2026.